Frequent Questions about the Sustainable Materials Management (SMM) Electronics Challenge

-- Does EPA post the data for each participant in the SMM Electronics Challenge?
-What information does EPA publicly post?
+- Did EPA post the data for each participant in the SMM Electronics Challenge?
+What information did EPA publicly post?

 - Does EPA plan to involve new OEMs, brand owners and retailers in the Challenge?

-Please find information on the kinds of awards that the EPA SMM Electronics Challenge distributes on our Sustainable Materials Management (SMM) Electronics Challenge: Recognition and Awards page.
+You can find information about the kinds of awards that the EPA SMM Electronics Challenge distributed on our SMM Electronics Challenge: Recognition and Awards webpage.

-The results of the 2020 SMM Electronics Challenge can be found on the Recognition and Awards page.
+The results of the 2021 SMM Electronics Challenge can be found on the Recognition and Awards webpage.

 What was the contribution of SMM Electronics Challenge participants to the national electronics recycling total in 2018 (the most recent national data)?